robotseu/robotseu.github.io/index.md

 ## News
++ We have won the 1st and 2nd prize of 2021 Jiangsu Province College Students Robot Competition(Visual Recognition Group)!
+[2021.11]
 + We have a paper accepted by RAS![2021.8]
 + Jiale Ma is rewarded 2020 Excellent Master's Thesis, Southeast University.[2021.7]
 + We have won the grand prize of Chinese Undergraduate Computer Design Contest(Jiangsu Province)![2021.6]